 The local code should reflect the requirements for local authorities to: Position at March 2011 Actions Needed to Address Weaknesses and responsible officer 8.
 Ensure that risk management is embedded into the culture of the organisation; with members and managers at all levels recognising that risk management is part of their job.
 The Risk Management Strategy was previously revised and was presented to Audit Committee in December 2008.
 A revised Corporate Risk Guidance document was also subsequently produced and circulated across the Council.
 Risk management training for Members took place in March 2009.
 As part of the above: The Executive / Council consider risks as part of their decision making role on corporate policies, including the annual budget setting processes, major policy decisions and major projects; The Policy Co-ordination Group, combining the Executive and Corporate Management Team, review corporate risks through regular Corporate Hotspots monitoring reports.
 Corporate Hotspots include the highest category - likelihood and impact - of cross-council level and service area level risks, e.g. significant risks to the achievement of key strategic objectives, to the finances of the authority, to the health and well-being of residents and/or staff, or to the reputation of the authority.
 The Strategic Finance Group review high level finance risks through regular Financial Hotspots monitoring reports.
 Financial Hotspots are identified and reviewed across each of the service areas on a monthly basis by the Strategic Finance Group.
 In each case the risk is assessed in terms of the minimum and maximum impact from a monetary perspective.
 In addition, an indication is provided as to whether the risk has been included in the year-end forecast for each Service Area, thereby providing a link between risk management and budget monitoring; Risks within the One Council programme are fully documented within the reporting framework of the programme.
+These are reported fortnightly to the Programme Board and a risk log is maintained.
 These are project risks and are not separately identified within the Risk Register.
-Operational risk arising from the One Council change programme feed into departmental registers; and Risks are identified within Service Plans and considered on an ongoing basis by DMTs during the course of the year.
-Further work is now being undertaken t Further work to be undertaken as outlined opposite.
+Operational risk arising from the One Council change programme feed into departmental registers; and Further work to be undertaken as outlined opposite.
 (Head of Audit & Investigations)